neha-nayeem/viz-wiz/README.md

-# Viz Wiz 2022: An Analysis of our World's Forests
+# Viz Wiz 2022: An Analysis of Canada's Forests

 ## Team 👩🏻‍💻👩🏻‍💻